The Life-Affirming Lifeless:

 The Ghost of Christmas Past – A Phantasmagorical Freak Show of Futurism

-As mentioned earlier, Charles Dickens was born beneath the element of Air beneath the sign of Aquarius to be exact.
+As mentioned earlier, Charles Dickens was born beneath the element of Air under the sign of Aquarius to be exact.
 Those born under the last of the Air signs tend to be Futuristic in nature and possess personalities which are inherently individualistic and fiercely non-conformist.
 The Spirit that is by far the least understood among Scrooge’s roster of supernatural guests is a direct reflection of its creator’s Aquarian sensibilities – The Ghost of Christmas Past.

 Dickens not only goes as far out on a literary limb as he can in writing about this particular Ghost, the bizarre imagery the Aquarian author uses to describe the Spirit of Christmas Past as a psychological force of influence is revolutionary by virtue of his words being eons ahead of their time.